aishureddy9/index/README.md

 Express: A web framework for node.js used for building the API server.
 CORS: A package that provides support for express applications

-## Contributing
+##
 ```
 git init                             // create a new repo
 git clone repo                      // create a copy of remote repo
 git status                         // check the status
 git add .                         // add all changes to the file
-git commit -m 'code changes'         // commit changes
+git commit -m 'code changes      // commit changes
 git push
 ```